carterTsai95/XcodeShortcut/README.md

 - (⌃ Control) + 6

-This shortcut comes handy once we need to check all the function, variable, class or extenion etc... in the file.
-This would open up the tab that help visualize the those in the current file.
+This shortcut comes handy once we need to check all the functions, variables, classes or extenion etc... in the file.
+This would open up the tab that helps visualize those in the current file.

 <p align="center">
 	<img width="600" src="Media/ShowDocumentItems.gif" alt="Show Document Items" />